-Using Filmora9 to Record & Edit & Save Audio Easily
+Using Filmora to Record & Edit & Save Audio Easily

-Wondershare Filmora9 is a simple yet robust video editing software that allows you to save a video to mp3 easily.
-Besides, if you want to remove background noise from audio, or change the audio volume or remove unwanted audio parts from the video, you should definitely try Filmora9.
+Wondershare Filmora is a simple yet robust video editing software that allows you to save a video to mp3 easily.
+Besides, if you want to remove background noise from audio, or change the audio volume or remove unwanted audio parts from the video, you should definitely try Filmora.